Reduce Risk, Increase Uptime with AWS Blue-Green Deployment

 Blue-Green in Action

 We recently worked with an enterprise customer in the energy industry for whom we created a blue-green deployment solution as part of its AWS migration.
-We highlighted in this customer project how to use AWS auto-scaling and self-healing in their blue green deployments to achieve their high availability goals.
+We highlighted in this customer project how to use AWS auto-scaling and self-healing in their blue-green deployments to achieve their high availability goals.
 While we built their green-blue environment using EC2 instances with a Classic DNS cutover that swapped AWS autoscaling groups and launch configurations, had this new approach been available, it would have added yet another layer of automation to the blue-green deployment process.

 With the advent of DevOps and the opportunity for advanced agility, developers are transitioning into more of a services team, as we outline in our Enterprise DevOps Framework.
 Here, they are asked to assume more responsibility for services delivered, owning not just code, but also configurations, infrastructure, VMs and more.
 In this new DevOps model, AWS-based blue-green deployments can provide even greater agility to the services team through automation.

 Blue-green facilitated continuous deployment can be a real boon to development as it provides the ability to automatically deliver updates to users when they are ready and available, bringing updates to market weeks, sometimes months faster.
 Moreover, faster delivery of code fixes and new features often means greater customer satisfaction.
 These benefits combined with reduced risk and maximum uptime all translate into competitive business advantage.
-If you are exploring how continuous deployment can benefit your organization, check out our resources on the topic or subscribe to our DevOps blog below.